merrybabyxmas/anchored_flowmatching/docs/training-modes.md

 - **Target videos** are noised during training and represent the desired "after" state
 - **The model learns transformations** from reference videos to target videos
 - **Loss is applied only to the target portion**, not the reference
+- **Training and inference time increase significantly** due to the doubled sequence length from concatenating reference and target video tokens

 To enable IC-LoRA training, configure your YAML file with: